whprocter/RPr-Chakraborty-2021/docs/report/report.md

 Closer inspection of the clusters for the GEE models revealed a highly skewed distribution of cluster sizes, with most clusters containing very few counties and a few clusters containing 50 or more counties.
 The combination of very differing cluster sizes and use of a clustering criteria related to the dependent variable warrant further analysis with alternative approaches to controlling for spatial dependence.

+With regards to the **overall conclusions** and **research design**, we agree with the original author's cautious interpretation emphasizing "county-level associations" and the need for "additional data and analysis".
+There are at least four sources of uncertainty in this study: ecological fallacy, scale dependency, modifiable areal unit problem, and variable measurement.
+There is a risk of ecological fallacy with this research design, whereby county-level statistics for the whole population should not be interpreted as definitive inferential proof of individual-level relationships, especially for populations comprising no more than one third of any county.
+There is a real possibility that the study findings are scale-dependent, but it is also impossible to replicate the study using a finer spatial support without also limiting the extent to one or more adjacent states with sub-county data on COVID-19.
+The modifiable areal unit problem (MAUP) may also be a source of uncertainty, especially when considering the variable population sizes of counties, which all carry equal weights in the analysis.
+Finally, there are well-known problems with the testing and reporting of COVID-19 cases across time and space during the pandemic in the United States, and there is also uncertainty in American Community Survey (ACS) data, particularly when cross-tabulating multiple demographic characteristics.
+This study partially mitigates measurement uncertainty by aggregating data across time (more than one year of the pandemic and the five-year ACS estimate) and into relatively large geographic units (counties).

-In sum, although some of our results differed from Chakraborty's because of the adoption of different analytical methods and the use of different computational environments, our still suggests that PwDs are experiencing multiple jeopardy based on the convergence of their disability, racial/ethnic minority, and poverty status.
+In sum, although some of our results differed from Chakraborty's because of differences in analytical methods, conceptualizations, and computational environments, our reproduction results still suggest that PwDs are likely experiencing multiple jeopardy based on the convergence of their disability, racial/ethnic minority, and poverty status.
-However, we reiterate Chakraborty's cautious interpretation of the results, which were based on aggregate statistics at the county level and on statistical methods which produce approximate estimates, not inferences.
+We reiterate Chakraborty's carefully limited interpretation emphasizing county-level relationships and the need for additional data and research, because the estimated relationship at the county level may not hold at the individual level.  interpretation of the results, which were based on aggregate statistics at the county level and on statistical methods which produce approximate estimates, not inferences.
 Further work is needed to reliably infer relationships between minority PwDs and COVID-19 morbidity and mortality, especially at finer geographic scales.

 ## References